 In contrast, the effect on the stock market is restricted to high-income households.

-What are these households doing with their money instead?
+So what are these households doing with their money?

 If households are investing less in stocks, “one might wonder where is this money invested,” Dal Borgo said.
 “My findings are not conclusive in this respect.”